Medicines and travel

 • Try to carry your medicines and medical equipment (needles, syringes and so on) in their original, correctly labelled packages.

-Pack an extra supply in case you are away for longer than expected, or if you lose any medicine so you won’t run out.
+• Take enough medicines with you to last the time you'll be away.
+Pack an extra supply in case your flight is delayed, you are away for longer than expected, or you lose any medicine.

+• Have a plan for what to do if you miss a dose.
 Usually medicines can be taken if you remember them within a certain period of time, but don’t take too much at once.
 Go over your list of medicines with your doctor, nurse or pharmacist and ask what to do if you miss doses.

 • Go over your list of medicines with your doctor, nurse or pharmacist and ask on what to do if you have side effects.